M3HR4NUS/ChatLive/README.md

 # ChatLive
-Chat room project with JavaScript language with the help of Socket.io
+`Chat room project with JavaScript language with the help of Socket.io`

+### I came up with websocket and created a chat room program that can be used to talk in groups and as PV

 ![LiveChat](https://user-images.githubusercontent.com/102506267/188106817-f533b3a0-a2aa-4a33-a21e-e55c47a814c4.jpg)

 With private chat!